The original Anderson Infirmary.

 In 1999, under the leadership of Dr. William J. Anderson III, the hospital housed the area’s only open-heart surgery program and had begun to implement a multi-phase master facility plan.
 This plan was based on a patient focused design and involved relocation of all services for easy patient access.
 Jeff Anderson Regional Medical Center completed the final construction phase of the multi-phase master facility plan in the spring of 2000.
 The completion of this multi-million dollar project provided evidence of the commitment for the continued improvement of healthcare quality for the consumers the medical center serves.

 Rebranded in 2009 to better reflect our roots, Anderson Regional Medical Center houses Centers of Excellence in cardiac services, wellness, oncology, women’s health, sleep disorders and more.
 Anderson Regional Cancer Center is the region’s only comprehensive cancer Center.

 On January, 1, 2011, Anderson took ownership of substantially all of the assets of Riley Hospital.
 This acquisition added 140 licensed beds, making Anderson Regional a 400-bed facility- among the largest in the state and region.
 Anderson added several key service lines including long-term acute care, wound care, inpatient rehabilitation, a pain management center and enhanced obstetrics services.
 In keeping with our mission, this acquisition allowed our healthcare system to expand its campus, enhance and increase key services to help us better serve the residents of this region.
 Today we host more than 200 expert staff physicians, many of which are housed in a free-standing medical office building located on the Anderson campus.
-The hospital has a staff of more than 1,700 employees, which makes Anderson one of the largest medical systems in Mississippi and one of the state's major employers.
+Anderson is one of the largest medical systems in Mississippi and one of the state's major employers.